johann-solo/oliveandmango.github.io/site/content/blog/2020-04-03-spicy-honey-soppressata-cast-iron-skillet-pizza.md

 </br>
 </br>

-The same goes for the pizza sauce - store bougt is totally fine but I have also included my go-to recipe for a super delicious thick and rich pizza sauce.
+The same goes for the pizza sauce - store bought is totally fine but I have also included my go-to recipe for a super delicious thick and rich pizza sauce.
 It’s super easy to make and lasts in the fridge for at least a week so it’s easy to make ahead.
 Homemade always tastes better to me, but when it comes to getting dinner on the table fast I’m definitely not above a good store bought cheat.
 </br>
 </br>
 ![Spicy Honey Soppressata Cast Iron Skillet Pizza](/images/uploads/2020_04_03_spicy_honey_soppressata_cast_iron_skillet_pizza_5.jpg)